-Bonnie Brooks was appointed vice chairman of Hudson’s Bay Company in 2013 after having acted as the president and chief executive of the company since 2008.
-Since her appointment, Brooks has re-edited the store's product offerings, bringing in new lines and reinvigorating merchandising, displays and marketing.
+Bonnie Brooks was made vice-chairman of Hudson’s Bay Company in 2013 having acted as the president and chief executive of the company since 2008.
+During her time as vice-chair, she re-edited the store's product offerings, bringing in new lines and reinvigorating merchandising, displays and marketing.

-At the time of her appointment, Richard Baker, the owner of Lord & Taylor who bought Hudson's Bay Company in 2008, told the Financial Post, “Business is very good [and] we really thought this was a great time to leverage Bonnie’s creative capability to grow multiple businesses rather than having her spend as much time as she was on the day to day operations.”
-Brooks is likely to play a more strategic role in the international operations of Baker’s growing luxury retail empire.
+At the time of her appointment, Richard Baker , the owner of Lord & Taylor who bought Hudson's Bay Company in 2008, told the Financial Post, “Business is very good [and] we really thought this was a great time to leverage Bonnie’s creative capability to grow multiple businesses rather than having her spend as much time as she was on the day to day operations.”

 Prior to her work at Hudson’s Bay, Brooks was an executive officer and president of the Lane Crawford Joyce Group, based in Hong Kong from 1997 to 2008.
 Brooks has also served as executive vice president, general merchandise manager, and senior vice president of marketing at Holt Renfrew, Canada’s leading luxury department store.